I often get asked, “How do boards using Policy Governance do strategic planning?”

 - The CEO (or whoever fills the lead operational role) then interprets the Ends, justifying the reasonableness of each interpretation and showing how achievement of each policy will be measurable or observable in some way.
 Accountability: CEO

-- The CEO and staff then determine and carry out the plans and activities needed to achieve the outcomes outlined in the Ends interpretations.
+- The CEO and staff then carry out the plans and activities needed to achieve the outcomes outlined in the Ends interpretations.
 All operational activities must take place within the boundaries set by the Executive Limitations.
 Accountability: CEO

 - Evidence of the outcomes of these activities are then aligned and reported together with the interpretations, and submitted in a monitoring report to the board of directors according to the monitoring schedule or on request by the boards as a whole.
 Accountability: CEO